spleen1981/cec-mini-kb/README.md

 `-b, --bindings <file>` specify the bindings map file name.
 See **map.txt** example file.

-TV can be turned off on exit by triggering SIGUSR1, using e.g.:
+TV can be turned off on exit by triggering SIGUSR1, using:

-`killall -SIGUSR1 cec-mini-kb`
-or
-`kill -SIGUSR1 <PID>`
+`kill -s USR1 <PID>`

 ### Key bindings
  * REMOTE SELECT -> KEY ENTER